vishalprakash97/nyc-tlc-dataflow/lambda/clean_data/README.md

 ### Description
 * Read parquet file from S3 Bucket
+* Delete existing files(if any) to preserve idempotence
 * Data read in chunks for memory efficiency
 * Transform data
   * Drop null values